rezoleo/lea5/README.md

 ## Inspirations

 - Our original project [Lea4][lea4].
 We had to move to Re2o when we became independent and needed to manage subscriptions.
 - [Re2o][re2o], which we used for 4 years.
-Unfortunately it does too much, and is too complex to configure, use and maintain.
+Unfortunately, it does too much, and is too complex to configure, use and maintain.

 [lea4]: https://github.com/rezoleo/le4
 [re2o]: https://gitlab.federez.net/re2o/re2o